cyberphor/knowledge-base/theory/cloud/monitoring/README.md

 # Cloud Monitoring
 Cloud monitoring is used to detect changes, errors, failures, and threats to a cloud's reliability and availability.
 Cloud monitoring depends on telemetry, or the remote measurement of variables.
+A monitoring system usually waits for an app to do something (e.g., respond to a request) and then measures the service level observed.

 ```mermaid
 flowchart LR